smartlogic/hobostove/README.md

 To quit type `/quit`.

-## Notifications
+## Installation

 ### Mac

 Install the gem `terminal-notifier` and Mountain Lion notifications will work.
+It also fixes formatting issues.

     $ gem install terminal-notifier